Enver Alivodić: Later years

 In July 2016, Alivodić returned to Novi Pazar, being named captain.
 He was the team's top scorer in the first half of the 2016–17 Serbian SuperLiga, netting six goals in 19 games.
 In January 2017, Alivodić signed a six-month deal with fellow SuperLiga club Napredak Kruševac.
 He eventually stayed until the end of the year.

-In early 2018, Alivodić moved abroad for the third time and joined Greek club Apollon Smyrni.
+In early 2018, Alivodić moved abroad for the third time and joined Greek club Apollon Smyrnis.
 He appeared in just two games before returning to Napredak Kruševac for the 2018–19 season.
 In August 2019, Alivodić rejoined his parent club Novi Pazar after almost three years.

 After 2019/2020 season Alivodić retired from football at age 35.

 After the retirement, Alivodić moved to Denmark with his family, because his wife and children had Danish passports, since his wife was raised in the country.
 In 2020, Alivodić played for Danish amateur club Horsens fS, while he moved to another Danish amateur club, Horsens United, in March 2021.